 Set goals for the next month

 On the lines of communicating, set goals for what you want your workers to do next month.
 You may do this already but try setting these goals together as a team.
-Doing so will give them an idea of what is reasonable to have done and gives you an idea of what you can logistically finish.
+Doing so will give them an idea of what is reasonable to have done and gives you an idea of what can logistically be done.
 Doing this will also help your team become a better "team."
 Again, communication is a must to create a stress-free workplace for your workers.
-Setting goals as a team can also help eliminate workers feeling like cogs in a machine.
+Setting goals as a team can also help eliminate feelings of workers feeling like cogs in a machine.
 From this top-down approach, workers can feel more valued in a company.